Swapnil-J-Patil/CustomToast/README.md

 | `visibility` | `Boolean` | Controls toast visibility |
 | `alignment` | `Alignment` | Position of the toast |

+## 🌟 Show Your Support

+If you find this repository helpful, don’t forget to ⭐ star the repo!

 ## 🛠️ License

 This project is licensed under the MIT License.